jyablonski/doqs/src/content/docs/services/doqs.md

 ## How It Works

-Astro Starlight is a theme and framework built on top of Astro, designed specifically for creating modern, fast, and customizable documentation websites.
+Starlight is a theme and framework built on top of Astro, designed specifically for creating modern, fast, and customizable documentation websites.
 It leverages Astro’s component-based architecture and static site generation capabilities to deliver highly performant docs.
 It ships with a default template and a handful of prebuilt components to allow various customization.

 During build time, Astro compiles all .md files into static HTML, CSS, and JS.